bitflight-devops/github-action-readme-generator/README.md

     #
     version_override: ''

-    # Description: Prefix the version with this value (if it isn't already prefixed)
+    # Description: Prefix the version with this value, if it isn't already prefixed
     #
     # Default: v
     version_prefix: ''